ehanoc/CIPs/CIP-0072/README.md

 *`type`*: The type of the claim.
 This is a JSON object that contains the following properties:
 - *`action`*: The action that the certificate is asserting.
 It can take the following values:
-  - *`REGISTER`*: The certificate is asserting that the dApp is being registered for the first time.
+  - *`REGISTER`*: The certificate is asserting that the dApp is registered for the first time or is providing an update.
-  - *`UPDATE`*: The certificate is asserting that the dApp is being updated.
-  - *`DE_REGISTER`*: The certificate is asserting that the dApp version is being removed and it is requested that stores no longer show it.
+  - *`DE_REGISTER_RELEASE`*: The certificate is asserting that the dApp release version is being removed and it is requested that stores no longer show it.
-  - *`DE_REGISTER_ALL`*: The certificate is asserting that the DApp's development is stopped, and it is depricated.So, no futher DApp's on-chain updats are expected.
+  - *`DE_REGISTER_DAPP`*: The certificate is asserting that the dApp's development is stopped, and it is deprecated.
+So, no further dApp's on-chain update is expected.

 *`rootHash`*: The hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.
 Please note that off-chain JSON must be converted into RFC 8765 canonical form before taking the hash!